STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

 5. Run 02 - GrantStorageRights.ps1 script by running the following command in the PowerShell client of choice

 	`& "C:\localfolder\02 - GrantStorageRights.ps1" -filepath "C:\localfolder\paramfile.json`

+	a.
+You'll be prompted to login.
+Again supply and login as an account that can grant rights to ADLS for managed service identity for Synapse and Admin.
+It will also grant rights to the MSI to get secrets within the Azure Key Vault.

 6. Validate all the resources were successfully created in your Azure environment.